-- a.
+- 1. Grades - a.
 The means of assessing a student's progress and determining a student's grades may vary from one course to another, according to the nature of the course.
 Factors other than examination results may be used to a variable extent by instructors in determining grades.
 Students are informed at the beginning of each course how grades are to be determined. - b.
-Students must satisfactorily complete all components of all courses.

-3. Reexaminations: See Reexaminations

-4. Promotion and/or Continuation

-a.
-Academic standing is assessed on the basis of:

-Performance in individual courses,

-CR in credit/no credit courses,

-A minimum letter grade of B- in all courses in which a letter grade is assigned, and

-Students must take a minimum of one course in each term unless prior approval is granted by the Director of the PharmD program or the Assistant Dean (Student Affairs).

-- b.
-Proof of current licensure as a pharmacist with the Alberta College of Pharmacists and authorization to administer drugs by injection must be provided prior to the first rotation commencing and annually. - c.
-Satisfactory Standing: Students are in satisfactory standing when they have completed each required course with a minimum letter grade of B- or assigned a grade of CR in credit/no credit courses. - d.
-Conditional Standing: Students are placed in this category and placed on Academic Warning when upon a first attempt at a course, the student has not achieved a minimum grade of B- or a grade of CR in credit/non-credit courses.
+Students must satisfactorily complete all components of all courses. - 2.
+Reexaminations: See Reexaminations - 3.
+Promotion and/or Continuation - a.
+Academic standing is assessed on the basis of: - i.
+Performance in individual courses, - ii.
+CR in credit/no credit courses, - A minimum letter grade of B- in all courses in which a letter grade is assigned, and - iv.
+Students must take a minimum of one course in each term unless prior approval is granted by the Director of the PharmD program or the Associate Dean (Student Affairs). - a.
+Proof of current licensure as a pharmacist with the Alberta College of Pharmacists and authorization to administer drugs by injection must be provided prior to the first rotation commencing and annually. - Satisfactory Standing: Students are in satisfactory standing when they have completed each required course with a minimum letter grade of B- or assigned a grade of CR in credit/no credit courses. - c.
+Conditional Standing: Students are placed in this category and placed on Academic Warning when upon a first attempt at a course, the student has not achieved a minimum grade of B- or a grade of CR in credit/noncredit courses.
 In such cases the student must retake the course involved the next time it is offered.
-Such students will clear their Academic Warning upon achieving a grade of B- or CR on the second attempt in order to be placed in Satisfactory Standing. - e.
+Such students will clear their Academic Warning upon achieving a grade of B- or CR on the second attempt in order to be placed in Satisfactory Standing. - d.
 Required to Withdraw: Students who fail to achieve a minimum grade of B- or a grade of CR in credit/non-credit courses a second time will be required to withdraw from the program.
 Failure to provide documentation of current licensure and authorization to administer drugs by injection with the Alberta College of Pharmacists will necessitate withdrawal from the program.

-6. Appeals and Grievances: Decisions on academic standing are made by the Faculty Council.
+- 4. Appeals and Grievances: Decisions on academic standing are made by the Faculty Council.
 Appeals may be made to the Academic Appeals Committee.
 Certain academic standing decisions made by the Faculty Academic Appeals Committee may be appealed to the General Faculties Council Academic Appeals Committee.
 Enquiries concerning standing in individual courses should be made to the professor in charge of the course.
 If the issue is still not resolved, the student may report the matter to the Office of the Dean for enquiry.
-See Appeals and Grievances for further information.

-The Faculty's regulations governing academic appeals and grade appeals may be obtained in the Dean's Office.
+See Appeals and Grievances for further information. - The Faculty's regulations governing academic appeals and grade appeals may be obtained in the Dean's Office. - 56.
+Leave of Absence: Students must register in one course per term.
+Students who desire a temporary discontinuation of their program must obtain prior approval for a Leave of Absence by submitting a request to the Student Services Office.
+A Leave of Absence will not be granted automatically.
+Note: An approved Leave of Absence will be granted for a maximum 12-month period of time.